ultraleap/UnityPlugin/docs/content/600-Deprecated-Modules.md

   The examples in this module demonstrate scripts in Core that have been deprecated and removed in a future Core release, since most of their functionalities have been superseded by more recent Modules or Core features.

 [detection-utilities]: https://developer.leapmotion.com/releases/detection-examples-104 "(Deprecated) Detection Utilities"

-- [Graphic Renderer 0.1.3][graphic-renderer]

-  The Graphic Renderer was deprecated in 4.6.0 because its primary function (draw-call batching) is not necessary on desktop-class GPUs, which is currently our primary supported platform.
-Additionally, other tools for mobile UI optimization have matured since its inception, and Unity updates since its initial release have incrementally subsumed or broken its underlying functionality.

-[graphic-renderer]: https://developer.leapmotion.com/releases/graphic-renderer-013 "(Deprecated) Graphic Renderer"